My Main Page with Links to My Other

 Critics argue that bad behavior often

-somewhere recently, however, that many good results credited to punishment and
+somewhere, however, that many good results credited to punishment and

-bad behaviors are both followed by more ordinary behaviors.
+bad behaviors are both followed by more ordinary behaviors.)

-Others argue that punishment causes “counterattacks.”
+Others argue that punishment causes counterattacks.

 Almost anything you do, however, can cause attacks.
-Hitler, Stalin, and
+Hitler, Stalin, and others will concoct any reason to blame you or attack you, no matter

 Even rewards provoke attacks.
 Spoiled

-appeased are examples of "counterattack."
-Counterattack depends more on the
+children, callous celebrities, and gluttonous dictators lashing out are all examples of "counterattack."
+Counterattacks depend more on the

-Punishment is ineffective, writes Staddon,
+Punishment fails, writes Staddon,

-Staddon argues that it makes little difference to moral responsibility whether humans are completely deterministic or something else.
+are everything is itself a powerful force with destructive potential.
+Staddon argues it makes little difference for moral responsibility whether humans are completely deterministic or something else.

 that leads to much better consequences than assuming that people cannot act

 —book review article by J.T.
-Fournier
+Fournier, last updated July 23, 2009

 My Main Page with Links to My Other Book Reviews